AO-StreetArt/CLyman/docs/pages/config.rst

 Cluster Name
 ------------
 The 'cluster' option on the command line or in a properties file, or the 'AOSSL_CLUSTER_NAME' environment variable, will set the name of the cluster.
-A cluster is a grouping of Crazy Ivan instances, which have been assigned particular scenes to manage.
-Each Crazy Ivan instance is designed to manage a set number of scenes, and this allows for highly optimized streaming of object updates.
+A cluster is a grouping of CLyman instances, which have been assigned particular scenes to manage.
+Each CLyman instance is designed to manage a set number of scenes, and this allows for highly optimized streaming of object updates.

-The cluster name will affect both how Crazy Ivan registers with Consul, if provided, as well as the names of cluster-specific security properties.
+The cluster name will affect both how CLyman registers with Consul, if provided, as well as the names of cluster-specific security properties.

 Vault
 -----
-Vault Address - Starts Crazy Ivan against a Vault instance.
+Vault Address - Starts CLyman against a Vault instance.
 Specified by a collection of arguments:

 * vault (Environment Variable VAULT) - the address of the vault instance